boyter/scc/README.md

 There are two configuration tiers:

 - **Global** — there is no fixed default location and no per-run home-directory stat.
-The global source is consulted only when you point at it explicitly, via the `SCC_CONFIG_PATH` environment variable (a set-but-empty value is treated as unset) or the `--config <path>` flag. `--config` overrides `SCC_CONFIG_PATH`.
+The global source is consulted only when set explicitly via the `SCC_CONFIG_PATH` environment variable or the `--config <path>` flag. `--config` which overrides `SCC_CONFIG_PATH`.
 - **Project** — a file named `.scc` in the current working directory (`./.scc`), found with a single stat and **no walk-up**. `cd project && scc` picks up `project/.scc`; running `scc` from a subdirectory does **not** pick up an ancestor's `.scc`.
 Path arguments do not move the anchor — `scc ./project` still reads `./.scc`, not `./project/.scc`.

-To read the repository root's `.scc` from a subdirectory, pass `-r` / `--find-root`, which walks up from the current directory to the git/hg root (using the same reverse traversal as the sibling tool [`cs`](https://github.com/boyter/cs)).
-It is off by default and affects config discovery only — it changes which `.scc` is read, not which directory is counted.
+To read the repository root's `.scc` from a subdirectory, pass `-r` / `--find-root`, which walks back from the current directory to the git/hg root.
+It is off by default and affects config discovery only - it changes which `.scc` is read, not which directory is counted.
 Outside a repository it degrades to `./.scc`.

 #### Precedence